cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

    h'FDB6AC 7BAE27A2D69CA2699E9EDFDBBADA2779FA25 968C2C'
 ~~~~

-These two byte strings are the same; the base64 content starts with
+These two byte string literals stand for the same byte string; the
+deliberately confusing base64 content starts with
 `b64'/bas'` which is the same as h'FDB6AC' and ends with b64'lows'
 which is the same as `h'968C2C'`.

-### Embedded CBOR and CBOR Sequences in Byte Strings {#embedded-cbor-and-cbor-sequences-in-byte-strings}

-Where a byte string is to carry an embedded CBOR-encoded item, or more
+### CBOR Sequence Literals {#embedded}

-generally a sequence of zero or more such items, the diagnostic
+In diagnostic notation, a sequence of zero or more CBOR data item literals can
-notation for these zero or more CBOR data items, separated by commas,
-can be enclosed in `<<` and `>>` to notate the byte string
+be enclosed in `<<` and `>>`, optionally prefixed by an
-resulting from encoding the data items and concatenating the result.
-For
+application-extension prefix; we speak of *sequence literals*.
+EDN mainly deals with individual data items, not with CBOR sequences
+{{-seq}}, so the CBOR sequence represented by the sequence literal needs
+to be further processed to obtain the value of the literal.

+Prefixed sequence literals refer to the application extension (see
+{{app-lit}}) identified by the prefix and apply the extension to its
+sequence content, resulting in a single data item.
+This data item may be a string or may not (always) be, depending on
+the definition of the application extension.

+An unprefixed sequence literal applies CBOR encoding to the
+data items in its content, taken as a CBOR sequence.
+The value of the
+literal thus is a byte string with the encoded content; we also speak of
+*embedded CBOR*.
-instance, each pair of columns in the following are equivalent:
+For instance, each pair of columns in the following are equivalent:

 ~~~~ cbor-diag
    <<1>>              h'01'